Login Sign in

 Give Your Senior Cat Extra TLC

-For cats with arthritis who may have trouble getting around, place at least one litter box on each level of the house where they spend time so they can avoid climbing stairs, recommends Barnes.
+To help arthritic cats avoid climbing stairs, place at least one litter box on each level of the house.
 “You can also purchase a low-profile litter box or cut a square in the litter box so the cat doesn’t have to climb in.”

 Encourage Water Intake